secoats/oats_notes/ssh.md

 ssh -N -D 1337 -q -C -f pippin@10.1.1.33
 ```

-Now you can use **foxyproxy** in your browser to create a SOCKS 5 profile pointing to `localhost:1337`.
+Now you can use **FoxyProxy** in your browser to create a SOCKS 5 profile pointing to `localhost:1337`.
 With that proxy active you can reach any host in the 10.8.8.0/24 network. e.g. `http://10.8.8.222` with your browser.

 Similarly you can use any command line program that supports SOCKS proxies.